fortran01/auth-concepts-nestjs/README.md

 4. Only a session ID is sent to the client as a cookie
 5. Subsequent requests are authenticated using the session cookie
 6. Sessions expire after a configurable time (1 day by default)

+### Multi-Factor Authentication

+The MFA implementation follows these steps:
+1. User logs in with username and password
+2. If MFA is enabled, user is redirected to verification page
+3. User enters the verification code
+4. Code is validated against the stored secret
+5. Upon successful verification, the session is marked as fully authenticated

+### Session Management

+Sessions are managed with these features:
+- Automatic timeout after inactivity
+- Manual session termination via logout
+- Secure, HTTP-only, and SameSite cookies
+- Session data storage with configurable backends

 ### Redis Session Storage (Optional)